Volume 15, Issue 4 (Autumn 2025) PTJ 2025, 15(4): 375-386 | Back to browse issues page

 URL: http://ptj.uswr.ac.ir/article-1-714-en.html

-1- Ardabil Faculty of Dentistry and Medical Sciences, Ardabil, Iran.
+1- Department of Prosthodontics, School of Dentistry, Ardabil University of Medical Sciences, Ardabil, Iran.

-Introduction: Musculoskeletal disorders are among the most common complications associated with the dental profession.
-This study aims to assess awareness of ergonomic principles and the application of asana-based exercises as a preventive rehabilitation approach among dentists in dental clinics in Ardabil.
+Purpose: Musculoskeletal disorders are among the most common complications associated with dental professions.
+This study aims to assess awareness of ergonomic principles and the application of asana-based exercises as a preventive rehabilitation approach among dentists in dental clinics in Ardabil City, Iran.

-Materials and Methods: In this analytical descriptive as a cross-sectional study, 227 participants, including clinical dental students, general dentists, and specialists working in Ardabil, were involved.
+Methods: This analytical, descriptive, cross-sectional study involved 227 participants, including clinical dental students, general dentists, and specialists in Ardabil City.
 Convenience sampling was used to collect data.
-An online questionnaire in three sections was utilized: the first section collected demographic information, the second addressed ergonomic principles related to appropriate postures, and the third provided images of exercises compliant with Asana principles.
-The results were analyzed using factor analysis and regression with SPSS software.
+An online questionnaire, divided into three sections, was utilized: The first section collected demographic information, the second addressed ergonomic principles related to proper postures, and the third provided images of exercises compliant with Asana principles.
+The results were analyzed using factor analysis and regression with SPSS software, version 21.

-Conclusion: The level of awareness among students and dentists regarding ergonomic principles and the engagement rate in preventive exercises for musculoskeletal disorders is low.
+Conclusion: Awareness of ergonomic principles and engagement rates in preventive exercises for musculoskeletal disorders among students and dentists are low.
 By focusing on the education of asana principles and increasing the awareness levels of dental students and dentists, it is possible to prevent the occurrence of musculoskeletal disorders in these individuals, thereby improving their productivity and the quality of dental services.

 Received: 2024/12/23 | Accepted: 2025/02/17 | Published: 2025/10/18